Honda Accord: Rover 600

-Sixth generation (1997)
+Sixth generation (1998)

 For the sixth generation, Honda split the Accord into three separate models, designed for the Japanese, North American, and European markets.
 However, the wagon was discontinued in North America while the coupé was discontinued in Japan.
 This generation also spawned two distinctively branded performance versions for European and Japanese domestic markets, dubbed Type R, and Euro R, respectively.

 Seventh generation (2002)

-The seventh generation of the Accord was launched in 2002 (2003 model year in North America), and consists of two separate models; one for the Japanese and European markets, and the other for North America (CM5), with the Japanese and European model being sold in North America as the Acura TSX.
+The seventh generation of the Accord was launched in 2002 for the 2003 model year, and consists of two separate models; one for the Japanese and European markets, and the other for North America (CM5), with the Japanese and European model being sold in North America as the Acura TSX.
 However, both were in fact sold in many other markets, fueled by the popular Cog advertisement for the Accord.
 Euro R trim continued into this generation as a performance model for the Japanese market, making use of K20 engine producing 220 PS, however, European performance model was renamed Type S and used a larger K24 engine tuned to produce 190 PS.

 Japan and Europe

 The European and Japanese Accords were integrated on the previous Japanese Accord's chassis, but with a new body.
 No longer made in Swindon, those Accords were made in Japan, and came in both sedan and station wagon form.

 At its introduction in 2003, it won the Car of the Year Japan Award for a record third time.

-In Europe, the car featured a 2.0 i-VTEC with 154.6 PS, a 2.4 i-VTEC with 190 PS, and an "exceptional" 2.2 i-CDTi turbo-diesel N22A1 engine, initially with 140 PS and 340 Nm of torque, while doing 51 mpg on the EU combined cycle.
+In Europe, the car featured a 2.0 i-VTEC with 154.6 PS, a 2.4 i-VTEC with 190 PS, and an "exceptional" 2.2 i-CTDi turbo-diesel N22A1 engine, initially with 140 PS and 340 Nm of torque, while doing 51 mpg on the EU combined cycle.

 This model was sold in certain markets such as Fiji, Australia, and New Zealand as the "Accord Euro" and in North America as the Acura TSX, with a significant distinction being that the TSX featured the interior of the contemporary Honda Inspire instead.